OUTDOOR TRAVEL IN THE UNITED STATES

-Since the summer of 2020, I have spent a lot of miles on America’s roads.
+Since the summer of 2020, I have traveled a lot of miles on America’s roads.

-This includes the roads of Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Montana, Nebraska, New York, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, West Virginia, Wisconsin, and Wyoming.
+This includes the roads of Alabama, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Montana, Nebraska, New York, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, West Virginia, Wisconsin, and Wyoming.

 I have also spent many nights sleeping in America’s great outdoors, tent camping or car camping… and staying in cabins too!